Call for Nominations

-- While the registration fees for the winner are included in the prize, in-person participation in 2023 ISSA Congress to be held in Ottawa, Canada is not mandatory.
+- While congress registration fees for the winner are included in the prize, in-person participation in 2023 ISSA Congress to be held in Ottawa, Canada is not mandatory.

 - The winning author will receive a SAGE Publisher sponsored prize of £150 worth of books.

 - The panel of judges may also give up to two honourable mentions.
-Graduate students receiving honourable mentions will also have their papers accepted for presentation or distribution at the 2023 ISSA conference.
+Graduate students receiving honourable mentions will have their papers accepted for presentation or distribution at the 2023 ISSA conference.
 Free registration to the Congress is also included in the prize.

-- The name of all winning authors will be posted on the ISSA website (see, www.issa1965.org/awards).
+- The name of all winning authors will be posted on the ISSA website and publicised in the next available bulletin.

 - Candidates are to submit a 3000-6000 word (excluding references) scholarly paper on a topic that is of interest to the international sociology of sport academic community.

 - Papers with a text of over 6000 words will not be considered.

 - Authors are to submit a cover page that contains the title of the paper and the full contact information of the author.

 - The author’s identity must not be recognizable in the text.

 - Authors must be graduate students at the time the paper is submitted.